 Under Prof. Platz’s direction, this research continues and provides the dog breeder with the most successful program available using fresh, fresh chilled, frozen canine semen, and artificial insemination.

-We are pleased to combine the latest in ICSB technology with Dr. Carnegy’s own interests and success in canine breeding and look forward to expanding our expertise in this field.
+We are pleased to combine the latest in ICSB technology with Dr. Carnegy’s own interests and success in canine breeding and continue to expand our expertise in this field.
 General inquiries may be directed to Michelle or Renee at Carnegy Animal Hospital at the contact numbers shown on our webpage.